Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Rick's awakening at the very start of the series.
 Imagine you wake up in a hospital, no idea what happened, and then you venture out of your room to find someone.
 What do you find?
 The place is in ruins, some stairwells have been padlocked with cryptic warnings painted on them and strange noises coming from within, and piles and piles of dead bodies all over the place.
 Best case scenario: you've woken up to an extreme epidemic in progress.
 Really though, it's enough to make a person think that they may very well have woken up in hell.

 After Lori can't feel her baby kicking for a while, she worries that it might have died, and will soon be clawing its way out of her.

 Season 2 episode 2: T-Dog finding the empty, baby car seat splattered with blood and bits of flesh.
 Dear God.
 Infant Immortality averted.

 In season 3, Hershel grabbing Lori when they're being given mouth-to-mouth after a bite.
-He's not a zombie, but it gave this troper a heart attack.
+He's not a zombie, mind you.

 The Governor's collection of severed heads.

 Lori's difficult birth.
 Not just the terror of a complication when there's an airborne zombie infection, but what Carl has to go through.

 Rick's breakdown after Lori dies.
 He rampages through the prison, almost kills Glenn when he tries to calm Rick down, and finally repeatedly stabs the stomach of a zombie who ate Lori's corpse.